telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 * percentage - the point value represented as a percentage value.
 Available only for donut, pie and 100% stacked charts.
 * runningTotal - the sum of point values since the last "runningTotal" [summary point](#configuration-series.summaryField).
 Available for waterfall series.
 * total - the sum of all previous series values.
 Available for waterfall series.
+* radius - the segment radius.
+Available for donut and pie series.
+* innerRadius - the segment inner radius.
+Available for donut series.
+* startAngle - the segment start angle.
+Available for donut and pie series.
+* endAngle - the segment end angle.
+Available for donut and pie series.
+* center - the segment center point.
+Available for donut and pie series.
+* points - the segment points.
+Available for funnel series.

 #### Example - using custom visual